Page Reviewed / Updated - March 09, 2021

 Connecticut Community First Choice (CFC) is a state plan Medicaid option made possible with the launch of the Affordable Care Act ("ObamaCare").
 Under CFC, elderly state residents can receive a variety of different types of assistance to help them remain in their homes, rather than move into a nursing home or another facility far from their community.
 In general, these Medicaid-funded services provided outside of nursing homes are referred to as "Home and Community Based Services," or more commonly HCBS.

 A further benefit to CFC program participants is the option to choose from whom they receive care.
 Seniors can elect for family members, such as their adult children, to provide personal care services and those individuals can be paid for their efforts.
-At the time of this writing, the minimum hourly wage for personal care assistance is $15.85 / hour.
-However, it is set to increase to $16.25 / hour, effective July 2020.
+As of July 1, 2020, the minimum hourly wage for personal care assistance was $16.25 / hour.
 Note: Spouses and legal guardians are excluded from being compensated under CFC in CT.

-It should be noted that this concept of "participant directed care" was available to CT residents previously through the Personal Care Assistance Program and CHCPE (Connecticut Home Care Program for the Elders).
-But with the launch of the CFC Program, those programs are being modified to exclude this option.
-Individuals who are directing their own care can do so via the Community First Choice program.
-Initially, this may cause minor logistical challenges for residents.
-However, the funds and benefits of Community First Choice are much greater.
-The waiting lists for home and community based services have been eliminated.
+This concept of "participant directed care" was available to CT residents previously through the Personal Care Assistance Program and CHCPE (Connecticut Home Care Program for the Elders).
+But with the launch of the CFC Program, those programs were modified to exclude this option.
+Individuals now direct their own care via the Community First Choice program.
+A major benefit of CFC is that the funds and benefits are much greater, and the waiting lists for home and community based services have been eliminated.
 Furthermore, there are no geographic restrictions within the state.
 CFC is available to all CT residents, regardless of their location, and is overseen by the Department of Human Services.

 For Community First Choice, in addition to being a resident of Connecticut, there are eligibility criteria related both to the financial status and the medical condition / functional abilities of the applicant.

 Applicants 65+ years of age must be eligible for the state's Medicaid program, sometimes referred to as HUSKY C. The income limits vary by marital status, as well as the geographical region within the state.
-In 2020, single (including widowed) applicants in Southwestern CT (Region A) must have income no greater than $984.49 / month.
-And single applicants in Northern, Eastern, & Western CT (Regions B & C) must not have more than $874.38 in monthly income.
-However, married applicants with both spouses applying can have higher incomes.
-In Region A, a couple can have income as great as $1,507.09 / month, and in Region B & C, a couple can have as much as $1,398.41 / month.
+In 2021, single (including widowed) applicants in Southwestern CT (Region A) must have income no greater than $995.00 / month.
+And single applicants in Northern, Eastern, & Western CT (Regions B & C) must not have more than $885.00 in monthly income.
+However, married couples can have higher incomes.
+In Region A, a couple can have income as great as $1,234.90 / month, and in Region B & C, a couple can have as much as $1,125.90 / month.

 Disabled and aged single applicants are limited to $1,600 in "countable assets."
-Countable assets do not include many high value assets, such as one's home (up to a value of $893,000 in 2020).
+Countable assets do not include many high value assets, such as one's home (up to an applicant equity interest of $906,000 in 2021).
 Married applicants can have higher asset values between the two of them, up to $2,400.

 Financial eligibility is complex; it is recommended that persons unsure of their status consult with a Medicaid professional prior to applying.